Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 16

-Unscrew bowl fixing screw
+Unscrew float chamber fixing screw

-Unscrew bowl fixing screw
+Unscrew float chamber fixing screw

-Unscrew bowl fixing screw
+Unscrew float chamber fixing screw

 Op 17